2020 Friends of Black Bayou Photo Contest Rules

 Photos will be judged anonymously.
 Please do not put any identifying marks on your photos.
 Three anonymous, well-qualified judges chosen by the FoBB photo committee will make the final decisions on winning pictures.

 ⦁ Only minor manipulation should be used to create natural-looking photographs.
 Cropping is allowed, but adding any elements not existing in the original photo is not allowed.
 Judges may, at their discretion, disqualify any photos that appear to be manipulated.

 All photo files become the property of FoBB, with proper photo credit given to the photographers if their photos are used or published.

-All winners will be announced by December 15.
+All winners will be announced by mid-January 2021.
 Winning photos will be printed and displayed at the Refuge Visitor Center (when open), as well as online at www.friendsofblackbayou.org and on the FoBB Facebook group page.
 A press release including at least the Best in Show image will be sent to various news outlets including the Monroe News-Star.

 THANK YOU FOR PARTICIPATING and GOOD LUCK!!